barsey/crimson/README.md

 ## yarn build-storybook

-Run <code>yarn build-storybook</code> to see generate a static website code.
+Run <code>yarn build-storybook</code> to generate a static website for storybook.